AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/enable-profiles.md

 ---
 title: Stitch Profiles | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson, you will enable your schemas and datasets for Real-time Customer Profile.
 feature: profile
 topics:
 kt: 4348
-audience: data architect,data engineer
+audience: data architect
 doc-type: tutorial
 activity: implement
 ---